 Distance and Accuracy are the Most Important

-The same holds true with iron sets as golfers that lack accuracy when hitting approach shots will find a new iron set, particularly with the long irons, delivers exceptional control when landing on the greens.
+The same holds true with iron sets as golfers who lack accuracy when hitting approach shots will find a new iron set, particularly with the long irons, delivers exceptional control when landing on the greens.

 Better accuracy typically means more distance because you are hitting the ball straighter with more speed.